vuejs/it.vuejs.org/src/api/index.md

 ### Vue.use( plugin, [opzioni] )

 - **Argomenti:**
-  - `{Object | Function} plugin`
+  - `{Oggetto | Funzione} plugin`
-  - `{Object} [opzioni]`
+  - `{Oggetto} [opzioni]`

 - **Utilizzo:**

   Install a Vue.js plugin.
-If the plugin is an Object, it must expose an `install` method.
+If the plugin is an Oggetto, it must expose an `install` method.
 If it is a function itself, it will be treated as the install method.
 The install method will be called with Vue as the argument.

 - **Vedi anche:** [Plugins](/guide/plugins.html).

 ### Vue.mixin( mixin )

 - **Argomenti:**
-  - `{Object} mixin`
+  - `{Oggetto} mixin`

 - **Utilizzo:**